-Majority of the management fee received during the year represents fees due to the Bank relating to outstanding fees of the prior years.
-Out of the management fees recognised during the year, assets with a cost of USD 1.7 million (31 December 2022: nil) was received in kind.
-Management fee earned is net of USD 2,411 thousand, which is payable to a related party under a revenue sharing agreement entered into during the year (note 29).
+Majority of the management fee received during the year represents fees due to the Group relating to outstanding fees of the prior years.
+Out of the management fees recognised during the year, there were no fee received in kind (31 December 2023: USD 1.7 million).
+Management fee earned for the previous year is net of USD 2,411 thousand, which is payable to a related party under a revenue sharing agreement entered into during the year (note 26).